MicrosoftDocs/win32/desktop-src/Bits/registering-to-execute-a-program.md

 ---
 title: Registering to Execute a Program
 description: You can register to have BITS execute a program based on job transferred and error events, but not job modified events.
-BITS executes the program in the user's context. ms.assetid: 'f1996d08-0e35-403b-9cdb-dae9e1c42e05'
+BITS executes the program in the users context. ms.assetid: f1996d08-0e35-403b-9cdb-dae9e1c42e05
+keywords:
-keywords: ["event notification BITS , command line", "registering for command line notification BITS"]
+- event notification BITS , command line
+- registering for command line notification BITS ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering to Execute a Program